 Before beginning negotiations, Sadat would assign an admirable trait to the opposing side (perhaps Israelis’ ‘well-known’ tradition of fairness or sympathy for the underdog or support for those in need) that fitted with what he wanted.
 In other words, Kissinger said, ‘Sadat first gave his opponents a reputation to live up to’ – something they then did remarkably often.

-Given that effective influence is optimised by both pre-suasion and persuasion, our recommended approach is for practitioners to adopt a ‘one-two’ strategy for maximum impact.
+Given that effective influence is optimised by both pre-suasion and persuasion, our recommended approach is for practitioners to adopt a ‘one-two’ strategy for maximum impact:

 In sum, we are confident that, by employing scientific evidence regarding what one should put into the moment before a message and on what one should put into the message itself, communicators will experience a notable increase in success.

-Robert Cialdini.
+- Robert Cialdini.
 2007.
 Influence: the psychology of persuasion Revised Ed.
 New York, NY: Harper Collins.

-Robert Cialdini.
+- Robert Cialdini.
 2016.
 Pre-Suasion.
 New York: NY, Simon & Schuster.

-Jan B. Engelmann, C. Monica Capra, Charles Noussair, & Gregory S. Berns.
+- Jan B. Engelmann, C. Monica Capra, Charles Noussair, & Gregory S. Berns.
 2009.
 Expert financial advice neurobiologically “offloads” financial decision-making under risk.
 PLoS ONE, 43.
 Available at: https://goo.gl/L6g7NA

-Wendy Lui, and David Gal.
+- Wendy Lui, and David Gal.
 2011.
 Bringing us together or driving us apart: The effect of soliciting consumer input on consumers’ propensity to transact with an organisation.
 Journal of Consumer Research, 382, 242-259.
 Available at: https://goo.gl/VTuZmb

-Steve Martin.
+- Steve Martin.
 2012.
 98% of HBR readers love this article.
 Harvard Business Review, 90, 23-5.
 Available at: https://goo.gl/u8P8ft

-Lisa L. Shu, Nina Mazar, Francesca Gino, Dan Ariely, & Max H. Bazerman.
+- Lisa L. Shu, Nina Mazar, Francesca Gino, Dan Ariely, & Max H. Bazerman.
 2012.
 Signing at the beginning makes ethics salient and decreases dishonest self-reports in comparison to signing at the end.
 PNAS, 10938, 15197-15200.
 Available at: https://goo.gl/LFnp9T

-As part of CREST’s commitment to open access research this article is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research this report is available under a Creative Commons BY-NC-SA 4.0 licence.